dj1411/HabitChart/www/quality/test.md

     - For good progress green light should be shown
     - For slow progress yellow light should be shown
     - for negative progress red light should be shown

+# Habit move up/down
+- All previous data should be intact
+- the row should still be selected after movement, and further movement should be possible
+- selection and de-selection should work after moving

 # sync data to server
 - The app should work perfectly without any internet connection.